 If you have twins, or want to sync up several cameras to one monitoring system, then the Babysense monitor is for you.
-This kit comes with two cameras and a monitor, but up to four cameras can be added to the system helping you keep an eye on your little one wherever they are sleeping.
+This kit comes with two cameras and a monitor, but another camera can be added to the system helping you keep an eye on your little ones wherever they are sleeping.

-Two-way audio means you can hear your baby and they can hear you, and although the system doesn’t connect to Wifi, its makers claim a range between camera and monitor of up to 300 metres.
+Two-way audio means you can hear your baby and (optionally) they can hear you, and although the system doesn’t connect to Wifi, its makers claim a range between camera and monitor of up to 300 metres.
 There’s also infrared night vision, temperature monitoring to make sure the baby’s room isn’t too hot or cold, and a breathing movement sensor you can place under the mattress to ensure everything checks out.

 The only real downside for this low-cost system is the display, which at 2.4 inches is fairly small.

 There is an alternative way of keeping your eye on the baby....
 The Nest Cam Indoor is not a purpose-built baby monitor.
 Instead, it is a smart indoor security camera.
 But because it offers excellent video quality, two-way audio, night vision and motion detection, we think it could make a good alternative.

-Nest is owned by Google and using a Cam Indoor as a baby monitor would make sense if you already have other Nest or Google Home products in your property (such as a Nest video doorbell).
+Nest is owned by Google and using the Nest Cam Indoor as a baby monitor would make sense if you already have other Nest or Google Home products in your property (such as a Nest video doorbell).

 There is no monitor, but instead the footage can be viewed on a smartphone, tablet, or smart display like the Nest Home Hub.
 Nest cameras aren’t cheap, but if you plan on building out a larger home security system, using the Cam Indoor as a baby monitor could be a smart move – and once your child has grown up, it can easily be used for something else around the home.